Continued From HomePage…

 Photo: Mark Mann

-Diligent work in the Main Company brought Calvin a nomination for the Clive Barnes Award, and the Leonore Annenberg Fellowship — pioneering a $50,000 grant to further his artistic development.
-Specifically, Calvin made it his educational mission to use this award and future downtime to travel and work with private coaches at preeminent ballet theaters of the world.
-His fellowship allowed him to study at the Paris Opera Ballet in France, the Royal Ballet in London, the Mariinsky Ballet in St. Petersburg, and the Royal Danish Ballet in Copenhagen.
-In recognition of his growing profile, the City of St. Petersburg, Florida awarded him the Keys to the City.
+His hard work and growth in the company soon garnered significant recognition, earning him nominations for the Clive Barnes Award and the Leonore Annenberg Fellowship, a $50,000 grant to further his artistic development.
+Calvin used this opportunity to see the world and study with private coaches at the Paris Opera Ballet, the Royal Ballet in London, the Mariinsky Ballet in St. Petersburg, and the Royal Danish Ballet in Copenhagen.
+In recognition of his rising prominence, the City of St. Petersburg, Florida awarded him the Keys to the City.

 For information & tickets to upcoming events and performances: CLICK HERE FOR CALENDAR